 Our Property Manager’s Guide to Social Media can help you decide if your community’s Social accounts are in need of a makeover.

 Regardless of how you choose to communicate and connect with your residents, your ultimate goal should be to make your property feel like home.
 That’s how you’ll get your renters to renew their lease and spread the word about their awesome experience in your community.
 It’s a fact—a majority of renters are willing to pay more for properties with positive reviews.
 When your current residents share their positive feedback, that optimism is recognized.

 The Big Picture

-Though this article has been focused on student housing, these strategies can be applied to any property and any age group.
-As a property manager, it’s essential to remember that communication, marketing, and relationship-building can make or break your business.
+As a property manager, you know that communication, marketing, and relationship-building can make or break your business.

-Yet, as we get closer to the “first day of school,” keep some of this in mind for those students out there.
+As the “first day of school” approaches, consider incorporating one or more of these recommendations to your plans for the coming academic year.
 Design a property experience that is memorable and welcoming.
-Be your residents’ safe haven on campus as they enter this new phase of their lives—by doing so, your property won’t just be where they live, it’ll be the place they call home.
+Be your residents’ safe haven as they enter this new phase of their lives—by doing so, your property won’t just be where they live, it’ll be the place they call home!